-When a .themepack file is run, it extracts the contents automatically to the following folder:
+When a .themepack or .deskthemepack file is run, it extracts the contents automatically to the following folder:

 %localappdata%\Microsoft\Windows\Themes

-As you see, it’s stored within the user profile folder, and the theme is available only for that user.
-The theme will be listed under "My Themes" in Personalization applet.
+As you see, it’s stored within the user profile folder, and the theme is available only for that user, and listed under "My Themes" in Personalization applet.

-If another user in the same computer needs this theme, they need to run the .themepack file from their user account.
-This article tells you how to make available a Windows 7 Theme for all users in a computer, so that there are no redundant copies of theme files in the system.
+If another user in the same computer needs this theme, they need to run the theme pack file again, from their user account.
+This article tells you how to make available a Desktop Theme for all users in a computer, so that there are no redundant copies of theme files in the system.

-1. Create a folder on your Desktop, and name it as HappinessFactory
+Create a folder on your Desktop, and name it as HappinessFactory.

 Updating the Brand Logo image path: